Therapists in Colorado

 +10

-*Not currently accepting couples* My therapeutic style is straightforward, and I invite open communication about clients’ experiences in therapy throughout the process.
+My therapeutic style is straightforward, and I invite open communication about clients’ experiences in therapy throughout the process.
 People would likely describe me as direct and straight to the point.
-Most often I practice through the lenses of Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), attachment theory, and existential theory.
-How I help clients reach goals: I believe clients have the capacity to develop their own solutions and that, through a collaborative therapeutic relationship, meaningful movement toward a desired quality of life is possible.
+Most often, I practice through the lenses of Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), attachment theory, and existential theory.
+How I help clients reach goals: I believe clients are capable of developing their own solutions, and that a collaborative therapeutic relationship can support meaningful progress toward the life they want.
 I hope that by working together, we can organize and achieve your goals, whatever they may be.
 If you're unsure of what direction you want to head, we can work on that together, too.
 My journey to becoming a provider: I am a prior service turned mental health professional.
 I served in the U.S. Army as a combat medic from 2009 to 2012, with one deployment to Iraq.
 After my service, I switched over to mental health, starting with working in an inpatient mental health facility.
 I have since worked at a substance use clinic, a private practice, a team practice, and taught psychoeducational classes alongside DHS.
 I hold two master’s degrees, in addition to a bachelor’s and an associate's degree.
 I bring specialized knowledge and clinical focus in trauma, sexual concerns, and disordered eating.

 VirtualAvailable